chelsea6502/BeebEater/README.md

 _**BeebEater is designed for beginners.
 My goal for BeebEater is to be the go-to recommendation for those who ask "What OS should I install on my 6502?"**_

-No complicated modifications are required.
+No extra modifications are required.
 All you need to do is load `BeebEater.rom` into EEPROM, and connect to serial!

 # Features